5.21 Outliers

 While collinearity diagnostics look for problems in the regression model due to relationships between predictors, outlier (this section) and influence (next section) diagnostics look for problems due to individual observations (cases).

 The presence of outliers can impact the validity of the normality and constant variance assumptions, resulting in invalid confidence intervals and p-values for regression coefficients.
 With a large sample size, these impacts will likely be small.
-Some outliers are influential observations, a topic that will be discussed in Section 5.21.
-Finally, outliers are also important in that they reveal observations that are not well predicted by the model, possibly leading to new insights.
+Some outliers are also influential observations, a topic that will be discussed in Section 5.22.
+Finally, outliers are observations that are not well predicted by the model.
+Therefore, investigation of their characteristics may lead to new insights.

-We used Figure 5.44 to diagnose the presence of outliers in SLRs using outcome vs. predictor plots.
+We used Figure 5.45 to diagnose the presence of outliers in SLRs using outcome vs. predictor plots.
 In MLR, since there are multiple predictors, we instead detect outliers by looking at a plot of residuals vs. fitted values.
 Outliers are observations with large positive or negative residuals.
 How large is large enough to be considered an outlier?
-Recall that Studentized residuals put the residuals on an approximately standard normal scale.
+Recall that Studentized residuals have a \(t\) distribution (which approaches a standard normal distribution as the sample size increases).
 The cutoff for “large” is arbitrary, but we know that standard normal values larger in absolute value than 3 or 4 are very rare.
 They are less rare in larger samples, however, so we need a cutoff that changes with the sample size.

 To diagnose and visualize outliers, we will (a) conduct a statistical test for outliers and (b) highlight the outliers in a plot of Studentized residuals vs. fitted values.